-There are many top-rated home security companies out there from which to choose, such as Frontpoint or Link Interactive, and they’re all a little bit different.
+There are many top-rated home security companies out there from which to choose, such as ADT or Vivint, and they’re all a little bit different.
 We’ve done a lot of the legwork for you, and on this site, you’ll find all the information you’ll need to select a company that’s the best fit for you and your lifestyle.

 The best advice is that it’s never a matter of “if” something is going to happen, just a matter of “when.”
 Affordable state-of-the-art wireless home security is available to virtually anyone who has a place to live, so don’t put off your decision… tomorrow may literally be too late.

 *ADT Money-Back Guarantee: Money-back guarantee only applies after ADT has made attempts to resolve a system-related issue and has not been able to resolve that issue within the first six (6) months of your contract.
 Equipment must be fully removed before a refund will be processed.
 Conditions preventing normal system operation cannot be caused by the customer.